camilotejeiro/camilotejeiro.github.io/about.md

 I am a **Hardware Electrical Engineer**, in a lifelong journey to specialize in **radio-frequency and analog integrated circuit design**.

-here is my professional profile:
+Here is my professional profile:

 _My resume and LinkedIn profile tend to be most up to date._